“Mental Fitness” Section Overview

 In addition, Dr. Yian Gu of Columbia University in New York reviewed surveys that 674 elderly people completed about their eating habits and then examined magnetic resonance imaging (MRI) scans of their brains.
 Compared to the people who didn’t regularly follow many aspects of the Mediterranean diet, the participants who adhered to this way of eating more often had larger total brain volume, as well as more gray and white matter.

 Overall, the difference in brain volume between the people who followed a Mediterranean diet and those who didn’t was similar to the effect of five years of aging, the researchers conclude in the journal Neurology.

 Here’s a great report from Harvard University on 7 steps to help prevent memory loss.
 In it, they also state that “good health habits can reduce the risk for illnesses that might affect your memory as well as the likelihood that you’ll need medications that could have damaging side effects.
 And preliminary studies have identified vitamins and at least one medication that may help ward off dementia.”

 Another article on supplements for the brain suggests using items such as CoQ10, Alpha Lipoic Acid, Ginkgo Biloba, Phosphatidyl Serine, DHA and Acetyl-L-Carnitine.
-Read more about these supplements and how much to take at liveinthenow.com/article/the-7-best-brain-boosting-supplements

-As I write in other sections of this Website, all of the sections work together.
+As I write in other sections of this course, all of the sections work together.
 Having a healthy diet and exercising help mental fitness and effective weightloss.
 Unlimiting your beliefs, having goals and good morning rituals contribute to less stress, greater happiness and better health.